-I have made another webgl fragment shader on shadertoy: Tokyo.
+I have made another WebGL fragment shader on Shadertoy: Tokyo.
 This shader shows an abstract, procedural, view of Tokyo by night in the rain.
-In this post I will write up some notes about how this shader is made.
+In this post, I will write up some notes about how this shader is made.
+(By

 I have just released Wreckdoll, a (not so nice) game for iOS.
 Wreckdoll is a rag doll physics game that will make you wonder how much pain you can inflict in only one minute.